greco-project/pvcompare/docs/model_assumptions.rst

 population, which is derived from the given number of houses and storeys (for assumptions see :ref:`building_assumptions`).
 The annual heat demand for space heating and warm water is calculated by the following procedure:

-1)  the residential heat demand for space heating [6] with or without warm water [7] of a country is taken from the `Odyssee Project of Enerdata <https://odyssee.enerdata.net/database/>`_.
+1)  The residential heat demand for space heating [6] with or without warm water [7] of a country is taken from the `Odyssee Project of Enerdata <https://odyssee.enerdata.net/database/>`_.
-2)  on the lines of the electricity demand, the population of the country is taken from `EUROSTAT <https://ec.europa.eu/eurostat/databrowser/view/migr_pop2ctz/default/table?lang=en>`_.
+2)  On the lines of the electricity demand, the population of the country is taken from `EUROSTAT <https://ec.europa.eu/eurostat/databrowser/view/migr_pop2ctz/default/table?lang=en>`_.
-3)  the total residential demand is divided by the country's population and multiplied by the population living in the area considered.
-The latter is calculated by the product of the number of houses, the number of storeys and the number of people per storey (for assumptions see :ref:`building_assumptions`).
+3)  The total residential demand for space heating is divided by the country’s population and multiplied by the neighbourhood's population.
+    The population derives from the number of houses, number of storeys and number of people per storage (for building assumptions see :ref:`building_assumptions`).
+4)  The heat demand profile is calculated with `oemof.demandlib <https://github.com/oemof/demandlib>`_ for a multi family house and then is scaled with the total annual demand of the neighbourhood (step 3).
-4)  Heat demand that occurs when a daily mean temperature is above the heating limit temperature is removed and distributed evenly over the heat demand of the remaining time of the year.
+5)  Heat demand on days with a daily mean temperature above the heating limit temperature is removed and distributed evenly over the heat demand profile of the remaining time of the year.
-5)  For multiple countries, the load profile is adapted by hour shifting following the approach of HOTMAPS.
+6)  For multiple countries, the load profile is adapted by hour shifting following the approach of HOTMAPS.
 For further information see p.127 in `HOTMAPS <https://www.hotmaps-project.eu/wp-content/uploads/2018/03/D2.3-Hotmaps_for-upload_revised-final_.pdf>`_.